SDN Logo

 What impressed you positively?

-Applicants were overwhelmingly impressed by the sense of community and camaraderie among students, the emphasis on early clinical experience through the standardized patient program, the friendliness and supportiveness of faculty and staff, and the quality of facilities such as the Children's Hospital.
-Many also highlighted the school's focus on community service, strong match rates, and the welcoming atmosphere during the interview day.
-Suggestions for improvement were limited, with only a few mentioning outdated facilities or a lack of notable negative aspects.
+Applicants were overwhelmingly impressed by the strong sense of community and camaraderie among students, the emphasis on early clinical experience through the standardized patient program, the positive and welcoming attitude of faculty and staff, the top-notch facilities including the Children's Hospital, and the school's dedication to community service and patient-centered care.
+Many applicants highlighted the happy and supportive student body, the beautiful campus, the engaging curriculum, and the high USMLE pass rates as major positive aspects of the school.
+Suggestions for improvement were minimal, with most applicants expressing a strong desire to be part of the EVMS community.

 What impressed you negatively?